jollySleeper/jollySleeper/README.md

 - ☀️ [Sunshine](https://github.com/yourusername/project2) - Ensuring a daily dosage of Vitamin D to your computer in an automated manner.
 - ⚡ [Zapped-Distro-Prompt](https://github.com/jollySleeper/Zapped-Distro-Prompt) - Supercharging your terminal with the power of static.

+## 💬 Favorite Quote

+_"Code is like humor.
+When you have to explain it, it’s bad." – Cory House_

+**P.S.** That’s why I’m learning humor—so I can ensure my code is a hit, not a miss! 😆

 ## 🙏 Acknowledgments